Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Numerical experiments

 where $u^{k^*}_h$ is the first solution that satisfies the stopping condition during the iterative process.
 We note that the quality ratio is always greater than one.
 If the quality ratio is much greater than one, it implies a premature termination.
 It is important to note that the quality ratio, which measures the reliability of a stopping criterion, should not be confused with the effectivity index, a common term used in many a posteriori error estimate papers, which indicates the efficiency of an error estimator.

-In the following subsections, experiments are performed in Matlab R2019b.
+In the following subsections, experiments are performed in Matlab R2019b and \texttt{libParanumal}, a collection of GPU-accelerated flow solvers \cite{ChalmersKarakusAustinSwirydowiczWarburton2020}.
 When no additional details are provided, we apply the preconditioned conjugate gradient algorithm in \cite{arioli2004stopping} with a zero initial guess to solve the linear systems.
-We use the incomplete Cholesky decomposition preconditioner with empirically selected drop tolerance of $10^{-4}$ and diagonal shift of $\alpha=0.1$.
+We use the incomplete Cholesky decomposition preconditioner with empirically selected drop tolerance of $10^{-4}$ and diagonal shift of $0.1$.
 We choose the delay parameter $d=10$ in the algebraic error estimator \eqref{eq:alg err}.
-In the subsequent examples, we compare the approximate solution from CG to the linear system \eqref{eq:linear eq} to the solution obtained using the backslash command in MATLAB.
+In \cref{4-1}, \cref{4-3}, and \cref{4-4}, we compare the approximate solution from CG to the linear system \eqref{eq:linear eq} to the solution obtained using the backslash command in MATLAB.
 In the tables presented below, we collect the numbers of iterations and quality ratios when applying stopping criteria.
 For criteria relying on $\eta_{\text{alg}}$, the iterations attributed to the delay in the computation of $\eta_{\text{alg}}$ are not included in the iteration count.
 However, in practice, all criteria that depend on $\eta_{\text{alg}}$ require $d$ additional iterations.
-In the following figures, all error estimators and indicators are denoted by markers, while all exact errors and the norm of the linear residual are represented without markers.
+In the following figures, all error estimators and indicators are denoted by markers, while all exact errors and the norm of the linear system residual are represented without markers.